mikegcoleman/hybrid-swarm/README.md

     xflngp99u1r9pn7bryqbbrrvq     win000046           Ready               Active
     ```

 1. Commands against the swarm can only be issued from the manager node.
-Attempting to run the above command from the `Windows`
+Attempting to run the above command from the `Windows` node.

     ```bash
     PS C:\ docker node ls